hteumeuleu/caniemail/_features/css-selector-adjacent-sibling.md

     }
 }
 notes_by_num: {
     "1": "Partial.
-Not supported with non Gmail accounts."
+Not supported with non Gmail accounts.", "2": "Partial.
-    "2": "Partial.
 Only when used as class or ID selectors" }
 links: {